 You wouldn’t serve a roast dinner straight on the table, so neither should you serve the birds in your garden straight off the floor or other such surface.
-Using feeders allows you to better monitor what the birds in your garden are eating, and also makes it far easier to watch them do their thing.
+Using a bird feeder allows you to better monitor what the birds in your garden are eating, and also makes it far easier to watch them do their thing.
 But just what are the best feeders to use?

 Seeds are a wonderful source of vitamins, and contain many high energy oils too.
 So get a bird seed feeder in your garden, and in no time at all there’ll be birds of all shapes and sizes fluttering their way to your garden, chomping at the beak for a nutritious nibble.
 The variety of species that seeds bring is a brilliant thing, so use a variety of seeds if you can.